RotorHazard/RotorHazard/doc/Software Setup.md

 The node code may be edited and built using the [Eclipse IDE](https://www.eclipse.org/eclipseide/) and the "[Eclipse C++ IDE for Arduino](https://marketplace.eclipse.org/content/eclipse-c-ide-arduino)" plugin (or the old-fashioned way using the Arduino IDE).
 In Eclipse, the node-code project may be loaded via "File | Open Projects from File System..."

-If you are ot using a RotorHazard PCB, edit the 'src/node/rhnode.cpp' file and configure the '#define NODE_NUMBER' value for each node before uploading.
+If you are not using a RotorHazard PCB, edit the 'src/node/config.h' file and configure the '#define NODE_NUMBER' value for each node before uploading.
 For first node set NODE_NUMBER to 1, for second set it to 2, etc.
 ```
 // Node Setup -- Set node number here (1 - 8)
 #define NODE_NUMBER 1